daparic/qemu-arm/README.md

 # Ensure that the necessary path adjustments have been made, then activate it.
 source activate.sh
 ```

-There is nothing to do on this part in a Linux Ubuntu development machine.

 ## Setup QEMU ARM Emulator

 For portability of this demo, [QEMU ARM Emulation](https://github.com/daparic/qemu-arm/tree/main/qemu) shall be used.